-In the last Union Budget (Feb, 2016), if the dividend from equity shares in a particular financial year exceeds Rs 10 lacs, dividend in excess of Rs 10 lacs shall be taxed at 10%.
-I am not sure if this will have any impact on TDS on dividend for NRIs.
+If the dividend from equity shares in a particular financial year exceeds Rs 10 lacs, dividend in excess of Rs 10 lacs shall be taxed at 10%.
+I am not sure if this will have any impact on TDS on the dividend for NRIs.

-TDS on Capital Gains on Equity Mutual Funds/Equity shares
+#4 TDS on Capital Gains on Sale of Equity Mutual Funds/Equity shares by NRIs

 For residents, there is no TDS applicable.
-For NRIs, TDS will be deducted at 15%.
+For NRIs, TDS on such short term captial gains will be deducted at 15%.

 Read: Long Term Capital Gains